MartSpeed/codingbyanthony-javascript/chrome_extension/README.md

 1. - [x] add button and input tag
 2. - [x] style the button and input tag
-3. - [] make the input button work with onclick
+3. - [x] make the input button work with onclick
+4. - [] refactor to the addEventListener